ankostis/TeslaCrack/README.rst

    encountered encrypted AES and BTC keys.

-   If you got a single AES/BTC key-pair only, you may opt for attacking directly the AES key using the plain ``guess-fkey`` sub-cmd, which is usually faster.
+   If you got a single AES/BTC key-pair only, you may opt for attacking directly the AES key using the plain ``crack-fkey`` sub-cmd, which is usually faster.
    Otherwise, attack the BTC key and use the *TeslaDecoder* - read the `Break bitcoin-keys for *TeslaDecoder*`_ section, below.